ARC-MARKET/lycheejs/README.md

 ## Update lychee.js Engine (Developer Machine)

 Every developer can update the lychee.js Engine Installation simply by using git.
-The development branch is the most up-to-date branch and the branch that our software bots are actively working on.
+The development branch is the most up-to-date branch and is the branch that both our humans and software bots are actively working on.

 ```bash
 cd /opt/lycheejs;